h2-erdogan/industrial-cloud-monitoring/README.md

 # Overview

-This project demonstrates how a production-style monitoring platform can be built using modern backend and DevOps technologies.
+This project demonstrates how a production-style industrial monitoring platform can be built using modern backend and DevOps technologies.

 It combines: